propalparolnapervom/REPO/GIT/GIT Initial configuration with SSH key.md

 ## Look to see if you have files ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub.

 ## If not, create such public/private keys:
-ssh-keygen -t rsa -C "sergii_burtovyi@goodyear.com"
+ssh-keygen -t rsa -C "your@email"

 ## Copy your public key to clipboard
 cat ~/.ssh/id_rsa.pub